Trump weighs scaling back social distancing guidelines

 “That’s the key point.
 And it’s not either-or.
 It’s not either-or, and that’s why we’re taking a fresh look at it,” he said.

+“Our people want to return to work,” the president tweeted.
+“They will practice Social Distancing and all else, and Seniors will be watched over protectively & lovingly.
+We can do two things together.
+THE CURE CANNOT BE WORSE (by far) THAN THE PROBLEM!”

-During a private conference call with roughly 30 conservative leaders on Tuesday, Vice President Mike Pence reinforced Trump’s eagerness to lift coronavirus-related work and travel restrictions “in a matter of weeks, not months”
+During a private conference call with roughly 30 conservative leaders on Tuesday, Pence reinforced Trump’s eagerness to lift coronavirus-related work and travel restrictions “in a matter of weeks, not months.”

 Pence said there would be no formal decisions made until the current 15-day period of social distancing was complete when pressed on a specific timeline for lifting restrictions, according to a conference call participant who spoke on the condition of anonymity to share details of the private discussion.